Hidden Gems in London

 At night, Shoreditch transforms into one of London’s coolest nightlife districts (© AlenaKr)

-Our favorite bars and clubs in Shoreditch
+Our Favorite Bars and Clubs in Shoreditch

 There are countless bars and clubs in Shoreditch.
-Here are our favorites.
+Here are our favorites:

 Old Blue Last

-The Old Blue Last is one of the few places where you can listen to live music by up-and-coming London artists without paying an entrance fee.
+It’s one of the few places where you can catch live music by up-and-coming London artists without paying an entrance fee.

 Wetherspoon Hamilton Hall